arilaakso/viewinginsights/README.md

 - In the `csv_data_into_db.py` file with `CHANNELS_NOT_TO_IMPORT` and `IMPORTANT_CHANNELS`, you can streer the import process.
 Youtube has streaming channels and other crazy long videos which may alter the watching stats.
 You can delete extra long videos with a `max_length` parameter.

 STEP 3: Retrieve video and channel details from YouTube API.
- - The first time when you run the code, you need to authenticate with your Google account in a browser, see prerequisites.
- - In this step, the code browses through all channels from the DB and retrieves details from YouTube API.
+ - The code browses through all channels from the DB and retrieves details from YouTube API.
  - NOTE!
 The YouTube API has a daily quota limit of 10 000 requests.
 You may have to retrieve the data over a few days.
 Use `MAX_RESULTS` parameter for limiting the requests when testing.
 The code avoids retrieving the same data twice.
  - View counts, like counts, comment counts and video counts are also stored for future analysis.